SlexAxton/yepnope.js/README.markdown

 #Yepnope JS#

-Regressive Enhancement With Style.
+A Script Loader For Your Polyfills, or Regressive Enhancement With Style.

-A small wrapper around LABjs to help use feature detection to load exactly the scripts that your _user_ needs, not just all the scripts that you _think_ they might need.
+A small script loader to help use feature detection to load exactly the scripts that your _user_ needs, not just all the scripts that you _think_ they might need.

 More docs, etc at: http://yepnopejs.com